Motorcycle Accident Attorneys Standing Up for Injured St. Petersburg Bikers

 Specific legal rules apply when pursuing claims involving Florida roadways and government entities.

-As you can surmise from the aforementioned, it is crucial to have an experienced personal injury lawyer who thoroughly understands these legal complexities, and won’t back down from holding powerful or aggressive defendants accountable.
+As you can surmise from those mentioned above, it is crucial to have an experienced personal injury lawyer who thoroughly understands these legal complexities and won’t back down from holding powerful or aggressive defendants accountable.

 St. Petersburg Motorcycle Accidents and Driver Negligence

 A recent study by the Florida Department of Transportation (FDOT) reveals that drivers of other vehicles are responsible for motorcycle accidents approximately 60% of the time.
 Unfortunately, while most motorcycle riders are taught to be extremely aware of the vehicles around them, the same cannot always be said of other motor vehicle drivers.